HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-7 Interference and Troubleshooting.md

 2. Fundamental Overload:
    This occurs when a strong nearby signal overwhelms a receiver, even if it's not on the frequency you're trying to receive.
 It's like trying to hear a whisper while someone's shouting nearby.

-   > **Key Information:** *Fundamental overload of a non-amateur radio or TV receiver by an amateur signal can be reduced or eliminated by blocking the amateur signal with a filter at the antenna input of the affected receiver.*
+   > **Key Information:** *Fundamental overload of a non-amateur radio or TV receiver by an amateur signal can be reduced or eliminated by blocking the amateur signal with a filter at the antenna input of the affected receiver.* {{< link id="T7B05" >}}

    - In non-amateur receivers (like TVs, radios, or cell phones), fundamental overload can happen when a nearby amateur transmitter is so strong that it overloads the receiver's front-end circuitry.
    - This can cause interference even if the amateur signal isn't on a frequency close to what the device is trying to receive.
-   - Symptoms might include *hearing amateur radio transmissions unintentionally on a broadcast AM or FM radio* because the receiver is unable to reject strong signals outside its intended band.
+   - Symptoms might include *hearing amateur radio transmissions unintentionally on a broadcast AM or FM radio* {{< link id="T7B02" >}} because the receiver is unable to reject strong signals outside its intended band.

    To address fundamental overload:
    - Reduce transmitter power if possible